Limited Access Enrollment Information

 During the Fall semester of the sophomore year, pre-BME majors apply for admission to the upper division BME major, which begins in the Spring semester of the sophomore year.
 The department admits transfer students during the Fall, Summer, and Spring terms.

-The rapid growth of the BME department in recent years has allowed an increase in the number of students accepted into the upper division BME major as shown below.
+The rapid growth of the BME department in recent years has allowed an increase in the number of students accepted into the upper division BME major (up to 120 students per cohort).

 |Admission Cycle||UF Students Applied||UF Students Admitted||UF Students Enrolled||Average Critical Tracking GPA||Admission Goal (including transfer students)|